Telehealth App Development: Costs, Features, and Pitfalls

 - Notifications: Firebase Cloud Messaging

 Remember: this price is approximate.
 It varies according to your business needs and features.
-The total price is specified for two mobile platforms and web development.

 Search & filters